-AEZS Germany entered into an employment agreement in 1990 with Dr. Guenther, Vice President Business Development & Alliance Management.
-In accordance with the terms of his employment agreement, Dr. Guenther will receive a pension payment after he has reached the statutory retirement age, independent of whether he works with AEZS Germany until such age, in an amount to be based on the contributions that were made during his employment with AEZS Germany.
+AEZS Germany entered into an employment agreement in 1990 with Dr. Guenther, Senior Vice President Business Development & Alliance Management, Managing Director of AEZS Germany.
+In accordance with the terms of his employment agreement, Dr.

+Guenther will receive a pension payment after he has reached the statutory retirement age, independent of whether he works with AEZS Germany until such age, in an amount to be based on the contributions that were made during his employment with AEZS Germany.
 See Section 7 of this Circular, "Pension Plan Benefits", for more information on Dr. Guenther's pension benefits.